arielherself/espresso/README.raw.md

 <strong>America’s</strong> treasury secretary, [Janet Yellen](https://www.economist.com/culture/2022/11/03/two-new-biographies-explore-the-rise-and-reign-of-janet-yellen), met <strong>China’s</strong> vice-premier and economic tsar, [Liu He](https://www.economist.com/china/2022/09/29/who-will-be-chinas-next-economic-tsar), for the first time, in Zurich.
 The American treasury said that the pair had a “candid” conversation, agreeing that [better communication](https://www.economist.com/china/2022/11/17/america-and-china-try-to-get-along) between their governments would be beneficial to the global economy.
 Before the meeting Ms Yellen remarked that their countries shared a responsibility to “manage our differences”.

 <strong>Microsoft</strong> announced that it will cut 10,000 jobs, or around 5% of its global workforce.
-Redundancies will cost the firm around $1.2bn. <strong>Amazon</strong> is also expected to cut 6% of its workforce on Wednesday.
+Redundancies will cost the firm around $1.2bn. <strong>Amazon</strong> will also cut 6% of its workforce by the end of Wednesday.
 Other [tech firms](https://www.economist.com/business/2022/11/10/as-tech-lay-offs-spread-meta-sacks-11000-workers) have also reduced the size of their workforce in response to signs of a slowing economy.

 Listen to an abridged version of the subscriber-only briefing.